State Must Continue Efforts to Reunite Families and Find Stable Homes for Children

 MILWAUKEE – While the Wisconsin Bureau of Milwaukee Child Welfare (BMCW) is continuing to maintain improvements in fundamental areas of the child welfare system — such as sustaining manageable caseloads and keeping children safe from abuse and neglect while in foster care — the state must continue to focus on reuniting children safely and quickly with their birth parents, as well as keeping children from shuffling from one foster placement to another, according to a new progress report tracking the ongoing reform effort spurred by Children’s Rights.

-The new progress report (PDF), covering the six month period between January and June 2011, notes that theBMCW continued to maintain — and in some areas further improved upon — key areas of reform.
+The (PDF), covering the six month period between January and June 2011, notes that theBMCW continued to maintain — and in some areas further improved upon — key areas of reform.
 The BMCW has brought child welfare caseloads down to an all-time low of about nine families per worker and has continued to see the rate of maltreatment of children in state custody decline.
 Additionally, 94 percent of all children in foster care are receiving their annual medical exams and 90 percent receive yearly dental exams.

 “The Bureau should be commended for its sustained reform efforts that have had a real impact on the safety and well-being of the most vulnerable children in its care,” said Eric Thompson, senior litigation counsel for Children’s Rights.
 “The state must continue to build on that success and provide the children in its care the stability they need and the loving homes they deserve.”